 Drafty windows.
 Leaky faucets.
 Inefficient light bulbs.
 Energy-sapping appliances and electronics.
 Just a few causes of decreased energy efficiency and higher utility bills.
 But by exercising a little due diligence, those problems can be tempered significantly.
 Making your home more efficient can seem like an overwhelming—not to mention costly—t...

 Are you on the fence deciding whether to sell your home?
-Depending on your station in life, there may not be a better time to sell.
-For the foreseeable future, sellers will remain in the driver’s seat as housing inventory remains historically low, which in turn is driving up prices.
-Before diving in, though, make sure your financial home is soun...
+Depending on your station in life, it's still a pretty good time to sell.
+The market has cooled somewhat for sellers, but housing inventory remains historically low, which in turn has kept prices high.
+Before diving in, though, make sure your financial home is sound.
+After you sell your...

 The Pacific Northwest has its share of natural disasters.
 Because of their unpredictable nature, they should serve as a good reminder to be prepared.
 If you feel like you’re not ready for the next big one, the Federal Emergency Management Agency (FEMA) has a detailed guide for improving personal preparedness at Ready.gov .
 When natural disaster...